 Discipline is the Key

-Before you start your day, always prepare an outline of what you need to accomplished to avoid failing to meet them.
+Before you start your day, always prepare an outline of what you need to accomplish to avoid failing to meet them.

 It’s so easy to get side-tracked when you’re at home.